codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

          - finished
 {% endhighlight %}

-Notice that `success` is the default behavior so if you omit the last two lines (i.e. the `on:` part) the second step will wait for the next step to run successfully.
+Notice that `success` is the default behavior so if you omit the last two lines (i.e., the `on:` part) the second step will wait for the next step to run successfully.

 >Also notice that the name `main_clone` is reserved for the automatic clone that takes place in the beginning of pipelines that are linked to a git repository.
 You need to define which steps depend on it (probably the start of your graph) so that `git checkout` happens before the other steps.

 As an example, let's assume that you have the following steps in a pipeline:

-1. A build step that creates a docker image
+1. A build step that creates a Docker image
-1. A freestyle step that runs [unit tests]({{site.baseurl}}/docs/testing/unit-tests/) inside the docker image
+1. A freestyle step that runs [unit tests]({{site.baseurl}}/docs/testing/unit-tests/) inside the Docker image
 1. A freestyle step that runs [integrations tests]({{site.baseurl}}/docs/testing/integration-tests/) *After* the unit tests, even if they fail
 1. A cleanup step that runs after unit tests if they fail